simon-brooke/wildwood/doc/Bialowieza.md

 # Bialowieza

-{ this chapter is in active development }
+{ this chapter is in active development; quite a lot of the technical detail in this chapter at present will probably end up in [Implementing](Implementing.html), while additional high level and conceptual design, as it develops, will be here. }

 ## Why Bialowieza?